 Graces, Blessings, and Invocations

-There is no Girl Scouts of the USA policy that prohibits or requires the saying or singing of a grace, blessing, or invocation in a troop/group setting.
-Such decisions are made locally at the troop or group level.<
+There is no Girl Scouts of the USA policy that prohibits or requires the saying or singing of a grace, blessing, or invocation.
+Such decisions are made by the local troop or group.

 Abortion and Birth Control/Sexual Education

 The Girl Scout organization does not take a position on abortion or birth control.
 We believe this is a private matter for girls and their families.
 Neither Girl Scouts of the Southern Appalachians nor Girl Scouts of the USA have a relationship with Planned Parenthood.

 Our national organization, Girl Scouts of the USA, is one of 145 countries with a membership in the World Association of Girl Guides and Girl Scouts (WAGGGS).
 The Girl Scout Council of the Southern Appalachians and its Girl Scouts are not members of WAGGGS.

 In 2010, GSUSA took part in the 54th Commission on the Status of Women at the United Nations.
 False reports that girls had received a third-party brochure concerning sexuality spread on the internet and blogs.
 These reports were proven untrue.
 Girl Scouts had no knowledge of the brochure in question and played no role in distributing it.